-Remove the nut and the bolt from the plate and examine them.
-The fastener assembly has failed the test if threads show signs of stripping, shear or torsion failure or the nut fails to turn freely by hand, on those threads occupied by the nut in the test position.
-(The nut does not have to freely turn the entire length of the thread to pass this test.)
+7.8 Remove the nut and the bolt from the plate and examine them.
+If the fastener assembly threads show signs of stripping, shear or torsion failure or the nut fails to turn freely by hand, on those threads occupied by the nut in the test position, the assembly has failed the test.

+Note 4 - The nut does not have to freely turn the entire length of the thread to pass this test.